 There are currently six types of consultancy prequalification schemes available to suppliers:

-1. The Performance and management services scheme offers a panel of prequalified service providers to assist NSW Government agencies and statutory corporations in engaging external expertise and covers the following categories:
+Offers a panel of prequalified service providers to assist NSW Government agencies and statutory corporations in engaging external expertise and covers the following categories:

 - performance reviews